 Level up your sandwich with these tasty spreads.

-$8.20, Available at Cold Storage, Jason’s and Marketplace supermarkets.
+$8.20, Available at Cold Storage, Fairprice Finest, Jason’s and Marketplace supermarkets.

 When it comes to eating, I’m a bit of an extremist.
 If I like something, I’ll have it everyday for months (even years) at a time.
 And if I don’t, I’ll avoid it at all costs.
 Anyway, my point is – I love peanut butter sandwiches and have gone through multiple jars throughout the years.
 Pic’s Really Good Peanut Butter, I have to say, is hands down one of the best I’ve tried.

 Unlike most brands, the peanut butter has a more fluid consistency – very much like a creamy dip rather than a traditional spread.
 It goes well over sliced bread, but also tastes excellent with apple slices or bananas.
-There seem to only be two variations available in Singapore though – No Salt Crunchy and No Salt Creamy.
+It comes in both the Crunchy and Smooth variations, with a No Salt option available for both as well.

 What I appreciate about Pic’s is that while the peanut butter taste is strong, it doesn’t have that odd chemical-like aftertaste you tend to get with some other brands.